jefdaj/jefdaj.github.io/src/posts/2021/03/03/source-code-for-this-blog/index.md

 # Posts

-Each post is a folder with [an `index.md` like this][index] and possibly some other files too: drawings, standalone scripts, etc. The post itself should contain links and instructions whenever you can do something non-obvious with them.
+Each post is a folder with [an `index.md` like this][index] and possibly some other files too: drawings, standalone scripts, etc. The post should contain links and instructions whenever you can do something non-obvious with the other files.
 I mainly write in [Pandoc markdown][markdown], but you can use anything supported by Pandoc.
 Posting dates are based on the folder structure, and the rest is pulled from the markdown header.
-I date draft posts 2099/something, which pushes them to the top of the recent posts list and reminds me to fill in the right date later.
+I date draft posts 2099/something, which pushes them to the top of the recent posts list and reminds me to fill in the actual posting date later.

 # Scripts

-To write I checkout out one of the `develop` branches and run [build.sh][build].
+To write I checkout the `drafts` branch, rebase from `develop` if needed, and run [build.sh][build].
 It builds a local copy of the site, serves it at
 <http://localhost:8000>, and auto-updates it as I change things.
 The tag cloud,
 [RSS feed][atom], CSS, and [recent posts list][recent] auto-update along with the post contents.
 The only thing that doesn't auto-update is [the Haskell code][sitehs]; if I edit that I have to kill and re-run the script.
-One other gotcha is that you should disable caching in your browser to make sure you aren't looking at old versions of the CSS/JS.
+One other gotcha is that I have to disable caching in Chrome and Firefox to make sure I'm not looking at old versions of the CSS.

-When I'm ready I commit and push the `develop` branch, then run [publish.sh][publish] to do the rest.
+I commit the `drafts` often.
+Then when a post is done I:

+* Check it out onto `develop`
+* Date it properly
+* Commit and push `develop`, leaving a clean git repo
+* Run [publish.sh][publish]

-It does one more clean build, checks out `master`, overwrites it with the current code, and pushes that to Github.
+The publish script does one more clean build, checks out `master`, overwrites it with the current code, and pushes that to Github.
 I was wary of the magic at first, but it seems relatively safe.
+The live site updates within a couple minutes.

 To ensure that I don't accidentally publish draft posts I have a pre-push hook as suggested [here][nopush]: